Find Ethical + Sustainable Clothing Manufacturing

 I am going to get controversial here.
-In my opinion no. Factory standards are pay to play.
+In my opinion no they aren't that important when creating ethically manufactured clothing.
+The truth is, factory certifications are a business.
 If a factory has the money, they can afford to pay the high costs associated with the certification.
-Also, these days there are so many certifications its impossible to keep up with all of them.
+Also, these days there are so many certifications it's impossible to keep up with all of them.

 At this point is a joke in the industry that creating your own certification system is a quick way to generate cash for your company.

 Because many of these fast fashion certifications are pay to play, that means suppliers who don't necessarily meet certification standards sometimes are able to slip through the cracks by offering a little extra dough.
 Many of these factories also set up smaller factories that they use for passing certification and then they will actually make the goods in other non-certified factories that they own.